thatssatya/mnit_lan_autologin/README.md

 How to use this?
 1. Clone this repo to your system
 2. Modify the browser_details.yml & login_details.yml files in the config directory with your respective details
-3. Ensure Python3 and Selenium are installed (Can be installed using: pip install selenium)
+3. Ensure Python3 is installed in your system
 4. Run lan_login_python.bat and everything will be done!

 Note: If you are using conda environment, then follow this instead of step 4: